Coastal Academy High School

 Assistant Principal – Chedly Benattia – cbenattia@classicalacademy.com

-For sports schedules, practice times, and locations, please visit: stingraystrong.com or download the StingrayStrong app on apple and android stores.
+For sports schedules, practice times, and locations, please visit stingraystrong.com or download the StingraySports App on the App Store or Google Play.

 Student Leadership

-The Associated Student Body (ASB) is the student-led leadership team that promotes school spirit, develops leadership skills, and provides relevant school activities.
-ASB sponsors various events throughout the year that allow students to participate while developing social skills and healthy relationships.
-ASB-sponsored events include spirit days, dances, and many community service projects.
-Juniors and seniors may also apply to LINK CREW, a group of upperclassmen dedicated to mentoring and supporting incoming first-year students during their first year of high school.
+The Associated Student Body (ASB) is the student leadership team that promotes school spirit, develops leadership skills, and provides relevant school activities.
+ASB sponsors various events throughout the school year that allow students to participate while developing social skills and healthy relationships.
+ASB-sponsored events include dances, pep rallies, spirit days, and many community service projects.
+Juniors and seniors may also apply to become a Link Crew Leader, a group of upperclassmen dedicated to mentoring and supporting incoming freshmen students during their first year of high school.

 Yearbook

 CAH offers a dynamic, engaging, and exciting yearbook program.
-The yearbook team, a student-run and student-led team produce two publications, including a newspaper and an annual yearbook.
+The yearbook team, student-run and student-led, produces an annual yearbook.
 Our team of photographers, reporters, and designers work year-round to capture the stories that affect our students and community.
 We help create a voice for all students at CAH.
 If you have a passion for great storytelling, both visually and traditionally, consider joining our team and serving your student body in a critical role as a student journalist.
-Email: Emily Dutkiewicz, adviser: edutkiewicz@classicalacademy.com

 Special Education